Is Trump's Tax Plan Speeding Up the Looming Social Security Funding Crisis?

 While the Trump administration’s newly enacted tax legislation speeds up the insolvency date for Social Security, it’s not the only aggravator.

-Social Security funding has been in financial trouble for over a decade, and lawmakers have done little to solve the issue.
+Social Security funding has been in financial trouble for more than a decade, and lawmakers have done little to solve the issue.

-As an example, the passage of the bipartisan Social Security Fairness Act in January was projected to cost the program $200 billion over the next ten years, the Congressional Budget Office (CBO) found.
-Particularly, since the measure allows some state and local government workers to “double dip” on retirement savings.
+As an example, the passage of the bipartisan Social Security Fairness Act in January was projected to cost the program $200 billion in the next 10 years, the Congressional Budget Office (CBO) found, particularly, since the measure allows some state and local government workers to “double dip” on retirement savings.

 What Social Security insolvency could mean for you